 When the computer enters sleep mode, the following events occur in addition to what occurs in screen blank mode:

 - The LCD is powered off.

-- · The hard disk drive or solid-state drive is powered off.
+- The hard disk drive or solid-state drive is powered off.

 - The microprocessor stops.

-To enter sleep mode, do one of the following:
+To put your computer into sleep mode, press Fn+4 or do the following: